 My story – from games fan to editor

 Hello!
 My name is Dominic Sacco (though unless you’re my wife or my parents, you probably just call me Dom).
-I’m a 37-year-old award-winning esports journalist, editor, consultant, speaker and author, based in the UK.
+I’m a 39-year-old award-winning writer and editor, speaker and author, based in the UK.

-I also love writing, digging for interesting news, telling important stories and conducting interviews that really capture the subject’s honest thoughts and emotions.
-I’m the founder of Esports News UK, as well as an esports consultancy business and the UK Esports Awards.
+I love writing, digging for interesting news, telling important stories and conducting interviews that really capture the subject’s honest thoughts and emotions.
+I’m the founder of Esports News UK, as well as an esports consultancy business and co-founder of the old UK Esports Awards.
 I also worked full-time as head of content at the British Esports Federation for four and a half years.

 But before all that happened, we have to go back to the ’90s.